Samthesimpsons/Project-Weather-ETL-Application/README.md

 ## Deliverables:

 1. `Documentation.md`:
-    - Design Documentation (Includes introduction, system architecture, and assumptions);
+    - Design Documentation (Includes introduction, system architecture, assumptions);
     - Setup Documentation on steps to set up the system;
-    - Maintenance Documentation for common problems;
+    - Maintenance for common problems;
 2. `results.csv`
     - Example of a daily weather result CSV file that is stored in an AWS S3 bucket.